mehulagg/gitlab/.gitlab/issue_templates/Deprecations.md

 ### Checklist

-- [ ] @mention your stage's stable counterparts on this issue. (support, customer success, marketing)
+- [ ] @mention your stage's stable counterparts on this issue.
+(Customer support, Customer Success (Technical Account Manager), Product Marketing Manager)
+     - To see who the stable counterparts are for a product team visit [product categories](https://about.gitlab.com/handbook/product/categories/)
 - [ ] @mention your GPM so that they are aware of planned deprecations.
 The goal is that reviews occur at minimum two releases prior to the final removal of the feature or introduction of a breaking change.

 ### Links